Teaching models and institutional models

 Basic assumptions

-• Students’ level and potential
+- Students’ level and potential

-One of the teacher’s responsibilities is to raise the level of all students, working on the assumption that every student has greater potential than may be obvious.
+One of the teacher’s responsibilities is to raise the level of all students, working on the assumption that every student has greater potential than may be obvious. - Child-centred learning

-A child learns better when they are placed at the centre of their own learning, as this enables them to move from a passive state to active personal commitment.
+A child learns better when they are placed at the centre of their own learning, as this enables them to move from a passive state to active personal commitment. - Education benefits from being engaging and enjoyable, so it sparks an interest in learning.

-• Education in sustainable development - in the widest sense
+- Education in sustainable development - in the widest sense

 Education for a culture of peace expands education to cover human, social and societal challenges, particularly concerns about sustainable development, sense of citizenship, and skills for inclusion.
 Because students spend a large proportion of their waking hours in the classroom, school has become the place to encourage openness, kindness and empathy towards each other, as well as real interest in the environment.
-It is up to teachers to stimulate their students’ capacity to address world problems, including the issue of sustainable development.
+It is up to teachers to stimulate their students’ capacity to address world problems, including the issue of sustainable development. - Competency-based learning

 Education for a culture of peace is particularly well suited to the practice of competency-based learning.
 This is because learning a culture of peace involves developing human and social skills (life skills), drawing on experience, sharing ideas and thinking about everyday issues.
 The students show a demand for information which will help them manage their interpersonal relationships.
 Experiential learning has the added advantage of encouraging activity, which enables students to get some fresh air and remain energised and alert.
-It works best when it is multi-sensory, because it is through seeing, hearing, reading, touching, doing, discussing, explaining, etc. that students of all ages can best learn, retain information and develop.
+It works best when it is multi-sensory, because it is through seeing, hearing, reading, touching, doing, discussing, explaining, etc. that students of all ages can best learn, retain information and develop. - Practising human values

 The culture of peace approach widens learning to cover the human values which matter to children (acceptance, consideration, appreciation, inclusion, kindness, empathy, helping others, fairness, non-violence, etc.).
-This approach encourages them to demonstrate these values in their attitudes and behaviour towards each other, and to make the connection with living in harmony.
+This approach encourages them to demonstrate these values in their attitudes and behaviour towards each other, and to make the connection with living in harmony. - Non-verbal communication in education - the role of culture of peace

-The culture of peace approach encourages teachers to use body language based on these human values and to consider and value all students, enabling them to develop their self-esteem, ability to learn, and capacity to replace violence with active listening and dialogue.
+The culture of peace approach encourages teachers to use body language based on these human values and to consider and value all students, enabling them to develop their self-esteem, ability to learn, and capacity to replace violence with active listening and dialogue. - Positive discipline

 Education based on a culture of peace enables authority to be asserted through positive discipline which raises all students up to do their best, without relying on sanctions or on hurtful or demeaning comments.
 The children are governed by a Charter, which they draw up under the teacher's guidance.